 - The palm of the left hand should be mostly in front of the neck, with only the thumb resting on the back of the neck.
 This allows the strength and weight of the whole hand to be in play, not just the fingers.

 - All fingers should be in a relaxed, gentle curve with no sharp angles or clenching.

 - When barring, the index finger should be held perfectly straight.
 This will greatly decrease the amount of force needed to create a barre chord.

-Some great ideas for getting started if you are not already doing some stretching or monitoring of your playing positions.
+Some great tips on how you should be holding the ukulele if you are not already doing so, as well as some stretching ideas or monitoring of your playing positions.
 Why not pull yourself and your students out of hibernation by starting your next class with these tips.
 Your body will thank you!